-The two conferences of 2000 and 2005 offer a study in contrast: 2000 saw the adoption of a landmark Final Declaration, with its well-known "13 Steps" (see Figure 1); 2005 ended in disarray.
+he two conferences of 2000 and 2005 offer a study in contrast: 2000 saw the adoption of a landmark Final Declaration, with its well-known "13 Steps" (see Figure 1); 2005 ended in disarray.
+At the 2000 Nuclear Non-Proliferation Treaty (NPT) Review Conference, states-parties agreed to take 13 "practical steps" to meet their commitments under Article VI of the NPT.